urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 Next year we’ll begin to move away from some of the MEGACORP software we use in the office and replace it with our own tooling.
 There’s some exciting work happening in that department, but we’ll cover that in a future post.

-For some related recent thinking on all of this, see [The 100 Year Computer](./posts/essays/the-100-year-computer/), [The Current State of Landscape](./posts/essays/the-current-state-of-landscape/) and [Azimuth as MultiPass](./posts/essays/azimuth-as-multipass/).
+For some related recent thinking on all of this, see [The 100 Year Computer](/posts/essays/the-100-year-computer/), [The Current State of Landscape](/posts/essays/the-current-state-of-landscape/) and [Azimuth as MultiPass](/posts/essays/azimuth-as-multipass/).

 For now, let’s just look at what’s on the immediate horizon:

 ## Azimuth

-At lunch the other day someone on our team said something like, ‘We built a complete and working public key infrastructure, but we haven’t told anyone about it.’
+At lunch the other day someone on our team said something like, ‘We built a complete and working public key infrastructure, but we haven’t told anyone.’

 It’s true.
 Azimuth is operational, secure, and well tested.
 It’s a pretty cool piece of technology, and it’s out there in the world for anyone to use.
 It also doesn’t require that you use Arvo — Arvo happens to make use of Azimuth, but it’s a completely separate system.

 So, the question is, why haven’t we told the world about it?

-I tend to think that in order for a technology to succeed, it not only has to be an important technical innovation, it also has to be easy to understand as a product.
+I tend to think that in order for a technology to succeed, it has to not only be an important technical innovation, but also easy to understand as a product.
 And that’s our answer: we’ve undersold Azimuth because we want it to be easier to understand by *using*, not just by reading the code.
-Azimuth is quite elegant as a piece of technology, but that it doesn’t matter until it has a great user experience to match.
+Azimuth is quite elegant as a piece of technology, but that doesn’t matter until it has a great user experience to match.

 That’s why, in the near term, we’re focused on building on top of Azimuth ourselves.
-We can’t ask others to go down roads if we haven’t already been down them ourselves.
+We can’t ask others to go down roads if we haven’t already been down ourselves.

 So, here’s what we’re building first: